 Day 1 Longyearbyen, Svalbard

-Welcome to Longyearbyen, the administrative capital of the Norwegian territory of Svalbard and starting point of our expedition.
-After arriving via scheduled commercial flight service, you are free to explore this fascinating Arctic settlement.
-Be sure to see the excellent Svalbard Museum and take advantage of quality shopping and dining opportunities in the town center.
+Welcome to Longyearbyen, the Arctic adventure capital of the Norwegian territory of Svalbard and starting point of our expedition.
+After arriving via scheduled commercial flight, you are free to explore this small but fascinating settlement.
+Be sure to see the excellent Svalbard Museum and enjoy the shops, cafes and restaurants in the town center.
 Your hotel for the night has been arranged by us and is included in the price of the voyage.

-After breakfast, we say farewell in the town of Longyearbyen, where you started.
-Be transferred to the airport or to the town center if you wish to spend more time here.
-As you look back on your wonderful experience in Svalbard, you may already be looking forward to your next incredible adventure to the ice!
+After breakfast you say farewell in the town of Longyearbyen, where you started your expedition.
+Be transferred to the airport, or to the town center if you plan to spend more time here.
+As you look back on your wonderful experience, you may already be looking forward to your next incredible adventure to the ice!